MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - From the **Data discovery** report:

-    - What files reside on your scanned data repositories
+    - What files are on your scanned data repositories

     - Which files are labeled and protected, and the location of files by labels